Maternal Choline Supplementation: A Potential Prenatal Treatment For Down Syndrome And Alzheimerâ€™S Disease

 Current Alzheimer Research

 Strupp, Barbara J.; Powers, Brian E.; Velazquez, Ramon; Ash, Jessica A.; Kelley, Christy M.; Alldred, Melissa J.; Strawderman, Myla; Caudill, Marie A.; Mufson, Elliott J.; and Ginsberg, Stephen D., "Maternal Choline Supplementation: A Potential Prenatal Treatment For Down Syndrome And Alzheimerâ€™S Disease" (2016).
-Neurobiology.
+Translational Neuroscience.
 330.